 If this has happened to you, let us help you.
 The Attorneys of Garmo & Kiste, PLC are experienced Debt Collection Attorneys who now specialize in Debt Collection Defense and Bankruptcy Work.
 In the past we learned the trade working for Credit Card Companies and Debt Collection Agencies.

 Yearly we handle hundreds of collections and collections defense cases.
-For more information about Debt Collection Defense and Bankruptcy Work or to retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation.
-We are licensed Michigan attorneys, with offices in Troy, MI.
+For more information about Debt Collection Defense and Bankruptcy Work or to retain Garmo & Kiste, PLC, call us at (248) 398-7100 for a free consultation or contact us with a private message.